Hester Periam Hawkins Astronomer and Author

 Hester Periam Hawkins was dedicated to the study of the heavens, and her deep spirituality characterised her thinking and writing.
 Apart from astronomy, Hester spent much of her time in social service, and the British-Israel movement.
 The movement held the belief that the people of Great Britain are the direct descendants of the Ten Lost Tribes of ancient Israel.

-She was formerly Hester Periam Lewis, born in 1847 at Wantage, Berkshire, and was one of nine children born to Joseph and Sarah Lewis.
+She was formerly Hester Periam Lewis, born on the 13th November 1846 at Wantage, Berkshire, and was one of nine children born to Joseph and Sarah Lewis.
 The family lived at the Market Place, Wantage, where her father held many roles as postmaster, chemist, druggist, and printer, employing three men and two boys.

 On the 26th August 1869, in the Wesleyan Chapel, Wantage, Hester was married to the Rev. Joshua Hawkins.
 He was a Wesleyan Minister of Oxford.
 After their marriage, they moved first to Warwickshire then Bournemouth, and Surrey.
 In 1879, Joshua gave up his life in the Ministry, and moved to Bedford.
 They lived with their six children and three servants at ‘Sunnyside,’ in 18 Linden Road, Bedford.

 In the early 1880s, Hester’s parents moved to Bedford.
 They lived at Maple Cottage, 126 Bromham Road, Bedford.
 Her mother’s time in Bedford was short lived; she died aged 77 years on the 9th February 1885.
 Her father died 10th March 1891 aged 81.
 Sadly, Hester could not be at her father’s funeral due to Joshua’s failing health.